AustinN-Tech/Basecamp_Project/README.md

 Basecamp is an application that manages campsites and mountains in a database for hikers, campers, and anyone who likes the outdoors.
 It allows users to create campsite/mountain entries, customizing the name, rating, description, location on the map, and more.

 ## Motivation:
 I originally got the idea for this application because I was using a website for finding campsites and it always loaded slowly and didn’t work at all without wifi.
 I wanted to create an application tailored to my needs and to have the ability to work offline.
-I also added mountains because I thought it would be cool and a good way to track my mountain climbing progress.
+Additionally, I added mountains in order to track my mountain climbing progress.

 ## Tech Stack Used: